iradio/de-toolkit/readme.md

-# de-toolkit is toolkit and sandbox for Data Engineers
+# de-toolkit: toolkit and sandbox for data engineers
-`de-toolkit` is a collection of open-source software designed for self-study as a data engineer.
+`de-toolkit` is a collection of open-source software designed to support self-study for data engineers.
 The kit is built on top of `docker` and `docker-compose`.
-The repository contains docker-compose files that deploy products on the de-toolkit-network shared virtual network, as well as the necessary configuration files, initialization, and examples to demonstrate how the tools work.
+The repository contains docker-compose files that deploy products on the shared `de-toolkit-network`, along with the configuration files, initialization routines, and examples required to demonstrate how each tool works.

 `de-toolkit` includes tools and systems from categories such as:
 - ETL / ELT